ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 The effect is to perform a vacuous statement having that number and proceed to the next numbered statement.
 In the case of DATA statements, the END statement might eventually be reached.
-However, for REM statements the programmer might deliberately have his G(jT<#'s point to REM statements, the remark part identifying that part of the program.
+However, for REM statements the programmer might deliberately have his GOTO's point to REM statements, the remark part identifying that part of the program.

 One of the most important and difficult problems in computing is that of